undermethod/GuaranteedOrganicFoodsHLF/README.md

 ### Project Description
 Supply Chain use case for Hyperledger Fabric for building a dApp: Guaranteed Organic Foods (GOF) traces the exportation of avocados from Colombia to Canada, from the farmer to the consumer.

+### Benefits
+- Difficult to differentiate good players from bad
+- Many Organic Producers find their product mixed in with normal avocados
+- Farms often use non environmentally friendly techniques
+- Drug Cartels sometimes use avocados as a form of money laundering
+- Being able to differentiate the good from the bad can be a selling point
+- Can eventually catch ineddiciencies and improve on shipping speed

 ### Requirements
 - Track and trace avocados _from farm to table_
 - Allow various business actors to have access for transparency and traceability
+- Immutable ledger tracing goods
 - Keep records for the Purchase Order (in our case Box ID), box weight, timestamps, historical statuses and current status

 ### State Machine Diagram